Vanderbilt condemns ‘deeply disturbing’ white supremacy email sent to students, faculty

 The university said the email does not contain a link to virus but recommends that anyone who received it does not respond but instead deletes it.

-The Vanderbilt University Police Department is aware of and tacking the issue, according to the school.
+The Vanderbilt University Police Department is aware of and tracking the issue, according to the school.